Bulk import in the planning: load your entire editorial backlog in seconds

 - What you can do: import a complete editorial backlog into the Semji planning via a CSV file, in just a few clicks

-- Who it's for: content managers, SEO project leads, editorial directors, teams onboarding or migrating from another tool
+- Who it's for: content managers, SEO project managers, editorial leads, teams in an onboarding or migration phase

-- Why it matters: what used to take hours of manual work now takes seconds, regardless of volume
+- Why it's useful: what used to take hours of manual creation can now be done in seconds, regardless of the volume

-Until now, populating your Semji planning meant creating each draft one by one through the "New draft" wizard.
-Manageable for 10 pieces of content, but completely impractical for 500 or 5,000.
+Until now, populating the Semji planning required creating each draft one by one through the "New draft" creation wizard.
+An acceptable friction for 10 pieces of content, but quickly prohibitive for 500 or 1,000 pieces.

-Now: you prepare your CSV file from the tools you already use (Google Sheets, Excel, Search Console, Screaming Frog), drop it into Semji, and your drafts appear instantly in your planning.
-Your team can start working right away.
+Now: you prepare your CSV file from your existing tools and by following the Semji template (Google Sheets, Excel, Search Console, Screaming Frog), you drop it into Semji, and your drafts appear instantly in the planning.
+Your team can start working immediately.

-Good to know ℹ️: bulk import does not consume any credits.
-Credits are only used when you launch an analysis on a piece of content.
+Good to know ℹ️: Bulk import does not consume any credits.
+Credits are only used when you run an analysis on a piece of content.

 | Before | With bulk import |